Clayakn/JS-Toy-Problems-Devmtn/README.md

 // Step 3: Solve your Sample Data

+// Step 4: Signature

-// Step 4: Break down the problem into its smallest pieces and how you solve the mini the problems.
+// Step 5: Break down the problem into its smallest pieces and how you solve the mini the problems.

-// Step 5: Pseudo Code
+// Step 6: Pseudo Code

-// Step 6: Code
+// Step 7: Code